ExodusMovement/docker-bitcoind/README.md

 Image: https://quay.io/repository/exodusmovement/bitcoind

-Every new bitcoin release have own branch where branch name is bitcoin version.
-For each docker image release we create tag `BRANCH_NAME-xxx`, where `xxx` is release version for *current* branch.
-Docker image with latest tag is used only for development and contain last build (please do not use it for production!).
+Every Bitcoin release has its own branch, where the branch name corresponds to the bitcoin version used.
+For each docker image release we create the tag `BRANCH_NAME-xxx`, where `xxx` is the release version of the *current* branch.
+Thelatest tag is used only for development purposes and contains the last build (please do not use it on production!).

 Branches and releases: